+The Gulf Coast Intercollegiate Council is a consortium of regional community colleges and includes several divisions, including the arts, sports, and honors.
 As a member of the Gulf Coast Intercollegiate Conference, Lee College can offer its music students opportunities to perform in the Fall and Spring GCIC student recitals, to participate in voice, piano, and instrumental master classes, and to take part in the GCIC Choral Festival and the GCIC Jazz Festival.
 The GCIC holds student art shows every other year and provides speakers, programs, and demonstrations for visual arts students.
-GCIC also offers Fall and Spring sports days with a variety of sports activities.
+GCIC offers Fall and Spring sports days with a variety of sports activities.
+GCIC also coordinates student honors conferences and retreats each year.